GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/storage/index.md

 ### Storage areas

-The Storage API is divided into the following *storage areas*:
+The Storage API is divided into the following storage areas:

 [`storage.local`][prop-local]
 : Data is stored locally and cleared when the extension is removed.
 The storage limit is 10 MB (5&nbsp;MB in Chrome 113 and earlier), but can be increased by requesting the `"unlimitedStorage"` permission.
 We recommend using `storage.local` using it to store larger amounts of data.